boldflight/BibleConverter/test_EPUB/output/rom.md

 [4] Now to the one who works, his pay is not credited due to grace but due to obligation.
 [5] But to the one who does not work, but believes in the one who declares the ungodly righteous, his faith is credited as righteousness.
 [6] So even David himself speaks regarding the blessedness of the man to whom God credits righteousness apart from works:
+[7] “Blessed are those whose lawless deeds are forgiven, and whose sins are covered;
+[8] blessed is the one against whom the Lord will never count sin.”
 [9] Is this blessedness then for the circumcision or also for the uncircumcision?
 For we say, “faith was credited to Abraham as righteousness.”
 [10] How then was it credited to him?
 Was he circumcised at the time, or not?
 No, he was not circumcised but uncircumcised!
 [11] And he received the sign of circumcision as a seal of the righteousness that he had by faith while he was still uncircumcised, so that he would become the father of all those who believe but have never been circumcised, that they too could have righteousness credited to them.